Anser cygnoides domesticus

 Read our Complete Guide to Classification of Animals.

 Chinese Geese Facts

-“The Chinese goose is sometimes called the swan goose.”
+A popular and well-known domestic goose, the Chinese goose is sometimes called the swan goose.

 Many people consider the Chinese goose the most beautiful member of the goose family.
 Its elegant looks and long neck have given it the nickname of “swan goose.”
 It is a popular domestic goose known for its loud, frequent vocalizations and high egg production.

 - A prolific layer, the Chinese goose can produce up to 60 to 100 eggs in a breeding season.

 - It is related to the wild swan goose that is native to Asia.

 - George Washington received a pair of Chinese geese as a gift in 1788.